guykisel/robotframework-psutil/README.rst

 This module allows easy use of psutil's system and process utilities.

-Any docstrings Faker provides are passed through to Robot Framework, so they're available in RIDE and in keyword documentation generated via libdoc.
+Any docstrings psutil provides are passed through to Robot Framework, so they're available in RIDE and in keyword documentation generated via libdoc.